milandinic/WolkConnect-Xiaomi/README.md

     pip3 install -r requirements.txt
  ```

+ for manual install, but deb will do this for you.

 ## Supported devices

 Connector has device auto-discovery feature.
 It works with one gateway only.
 Here is the list of supported devices at the moment: